 The surprise, it turns out, is the strength of the subsequent recovery.
 Now you may not associate the word "strength" with this recovery.
 So let me explain.
-Figure 2 adds to Figure 1 a forecast of real GDP per person for the five years following the start of the recession.
-This forecast, shown as the dashed red line, is based on an economic model that aims to describe past recessions and recoveries based on a few key factors.3 According to the model, the enormous boom in private-sector credit before the recession-when credit was cheap and easy to get-was a major reason why the recession ended up being so deep.
+The dashed red line in Figure 1 shows a forecast of real GDP per person for the five years following the start of the recession.
+This forecast is based on an economic model that aims to describe past recessions and recoveries based on a few key factors (Jordà, Schularick, and Taylor, forthcoming).
+According to the model, the enormous boom in private-sector credit before the recession-when credit was cheap and easy to get-was a major reason why the recession ended up being so deep.
 The model also predicts that the economy should have been virtually stagnant in terms of real GDP per person through 2012.
 In other words, the recovery has actually been stronger than might be expected given the extent of the prior credit buildup.